 Nobody Wants to Hire Anymore

 You’ve probably heard about the “labour shortage” everywhere.
 But what’s really happening in the job market?
-There are many theories floating around—early retirements, COVID deaths, government stimulus making people flush with cash—but the data tells a more nuanced story than these simple explanations suggest.
+People point to early retirements, COVID deaths, or stimulus checks, but the numbers don’t neatly support any one of those stories.

 Let’s explore what the numbers actually show about the current state of the labour market.